TechCursed/Transaction-Analytics/Questions.md

 ✅ Answer:
 Mutable data could hide historical states, introduce inconsistencies, complicate audits, and make it impossible to confidently replay or verify past transaction behavior.

-1️⃣ What do you mean by “incremental aggregation”?
+### Q71 : What do you mean by “incremental aggregation”?

-What they’re testing:
-Concept clarity.

 ✅ Answer:
 Incremental aggregation means updating aggregate metrics continuously as new events arrive, instead of recomputing totals by scanning the entire dataset each time.

-2️⃣ What are “pre‑aggregated daily financial summaries”?
+### Q72 : What are “pre‑aggregated daily financial summaries”?

-What they’re testing:
-Analytics basics.

 ✅ Answer:
 They are daily snapshots of key metrics like total transaction volume, total transactions, and success/failure counts, stored in advance to support fast queries.

-3️⃣ Why aggregate data daily instead of per request?
+### Q73 : Why aggregate data daily instead of per request?

-What they’re testing:
-Performance awareness.

 ✅ Answer:
 Aggregating per request would require expensive database scans, increasing latency and load.
 Pre‑aggregating daily data allows constant‑time reads and fast dashboard responses.

-4️⃣ What metrics were you aggregating?
+### Q74 : What metrics were you aggregating?

-What they’re testing:
-Business understanding.

 ✅ Answer:
 Total transaction volume, number of successful transactions, number of failed transactions, and total transaction count per day.

-5️⃣ How does this enable millisecond‑level queries?
+### Q75 : How does this enable millisecond‑level queries?

-What they’re testing:
-Performance reasoning.

 ✅ Answer:
 Dashboards query a small, pre‑computed summary table instead of large raw datasets, drastically reducing disk scans and computation time.

-6️⃣ Where does the input for aggregation come from?
+### Q76 : Where does the input for aggregation come from?

-What they’re testing:
-Data flow understanding.

 ✅ Answer:
 The input comes from transaction lifecycle events consumed asynchronously from RabbitMQ and persisted as raw immutable transaction facts.

-7️⃣ What happens if no aggregation pipeline exists?
+### Q77 : What happens if no aggregation pipeline exists?

-What they’re testing:
-Impact analysis.

 ✅ Answer:
 Dashboards would run slow queries directly on raw transaction data, leading to poor performance and potential impact on the analytics database.

-🟡 MEDIUM LEVEL (8–14)

-Design choices, correctness, and real‑world behavior

-8️⃣ How does incremental aggregation work at a high level?
+### Q78 : How does incremental aggregation work at a high level?

-What they’re testing:
-System flow comprehension.

 ✅ Answer:
 Each incoming transaction event updates the corresponding daily summary row by increasing counters and totals, ensuring aggregates stay current without full recomputation.

-9️⃣ How do you ensure aggregates stay correct with duplicate events?
+### Q79 : How do you ensure aggregates stay correct with duplicate events?

-What they’re testing:
-Idempotency & correctness.

 ✅ Answer:
 We enforce idempotency at the raw data layer using unique constraints.
 Aggregation is only performed after a successful raw insert, preventing double counting.

-🔟 Why not aggregate directly from raw data on a schedule?
+### Q80 Why not aggregate directly from raw data on a schedule?

-What they’re testing:
-Design trade‑offs.

 ✅ Answer:
 Scheduled aggregation introduces delays and heavy database scans.
 Incremental aggregation spreads computation over time and keeps summaries near real‑time.

-1️⃣1️⃣ How do you handle late‑arriving events?
+### Q81 : How do you handle late‑arriving events?

-What they’re testing:
-Event‑time reasoning.

 ✅ Answer:
 Late events are still processed based on their event date and update the appropriate daily summary, ensuring historical correctness.

-1️⃣2️⃣ What database operations are used during aggregation?
+### Q82 : What database operations are used during aggregation?

-What they’re testing:
-Practical implementation.

 ✅ Answer:
 We use atomic upserts (INSERT … ON CONFLICT DO UPDATE) to safely update daily summaries in a single transaction.

-1️⃣3️⃣ How do you prevent race conditions during aggregation updates?
+### Q83 : How do you prevent race conditions during aggregation updates?

-What they’re testing:
-Concurrency awareness.

 ✅ Answer:
 Database‑level atomic operations and row‑level locking ensure concurrent updates to the same daily summary are handled safely.

-1️⃣4️⃣ How does this design benefit dashboard teams?
+### Q84 : How does this design benefit dashboard teams?

-What they’re testing:
-Downstream consumer impact.

 ✅ Answer:
 It provides fast, predictable APIs that return results instantly, allowing dashboards to remain responsive even under heavy user load.

-🔴 ADVANCED LEVEL (15–20)

-Scalability, resilience, and architectural maturity

-1️⃣5️⃣ How does incremental aggregation scale with increasing traffic?
+### Q85 : How does incremental aggregation scale with increasing traffic?

-What they’re testing:
-Scalability thinking.

 ✅ Answer:
 Aggregation cost is distributed across individual events instead of centralized batch jobs, allowing horizontal scaling with increased event volume.

-1️⃣6️⃣ How does this design behave under traffic spikes?
+### Q86 : How does this design behave under traffic spikes?

-What they’re testing:
-Burst handling.

 ✅ Answer:
 RabbitMQ buffers incoming events, and consumers process them at a controlled rate.
 Aggregation keeps up without overwhelming the database.

-1️⃣7️⃣ What happens if aggregation logic has a bug?
+### Q87 : What happens if aggregation logic has a bug?

-What they’re testing:
-Recovery strategy.

 ✅ Answer:
 Since raw events are stored immutably, we can fix the logic and recompute aggregates by replaying historical data.

-1️⃣8️⃣ Why not use real‑time stream processing instead?
+### Q88 : Why not use real‑time stream processing instead?

-What they’re testing:
-Tech comparison.

 ✅ Answer:
 Stream processing adds complexity.
 Incremental DB‑based aggregation was sufficient for near real‑time needs with lower operational overhead.

-1️⃣9️⃣ How does this design support compliance and audits?
+### Q89 : How does this design support compliance and audits?

-What they’re testing:
-Fintech awareness.

 ✅ Answer:
 Aggregates are derived from immutable raw data, so auditors can always verify summary numbers by tracing back to original events.

-2️⃣0️⃣ What are the risks if aggregation logic is incorrect?
+### Q90 : What are the risks if aggregation logic is incorrect?

-What they’re testing:
-Risk management.

 ✅ Answer:
 Incorrect financial metrics could mislead business decisions or reports.
 That’s why immutability, replayability, and validation checks are critical safeguar

-What do you mean by “read‑only REST APIs”?
+### Q91 : What do you mean by “read‑only REST APIs”?

-What they’re testing:
-API responsibility clarity.

 ✅ Answer:
 Read‑only REST APIs only expose data retrieval endpoints like GET and do not allow data creation, updates, or deletion, ensuring analytics consumers cannot modify financial data.

-2️⃣ Why are analytics APIs exposed as read‑only?
+### Q92 Why are analytics APIs exposed as read‑only?

-What they’re testing:
-Data safety awareness.

 ✅ Answer:
 Analytics data represents derived financial insights and must remain protected from external modification to preserve correctness, auditability, and consistency.

-3️⃣ What does it mean for an API to be stateless?
+### Q93 : What does it mean for an API to be stateless?

-What they’re testing:
-Core REST principles.

 ✅ Answer:
 Stateless means each request contains all the information required to process it, and the server does not store any client session state between requests.

-4️⃣ Why is statelessness important for dashboards?
+### Q94 : Why is statelessness important for dashboards?

-What they’re testing:
-Scalability thinking.

 ✅ Answer:
 Stateless APIs can scale horizontally, allowing multiple instances behind a load balancer to serve high dashboard traffic without session affinity.

-5️⃣ What kind of clients consume these APIs?
+### Q95 : What kind of clients consume these APIs?

-What they’re testing:
-Real‑world usage understanding.

 ✅ Answer:
 Operational dashboards, business intelligence tools, finance teams, reporting services, and compliance systems consume these APIs.

-6️⃣ What is meant by “daily summaries”?
+### Q96 : What is meant by “daily summaries”?

-What they’re testing:
-Domain understanding.

 ✅ Answer:
 Daily summaries are aggregated metrics per day such as total transaction volume, transaction counts, and success/failure ratios.

-7️⃣ What are “merchant‑level insights”?
+### Q97 : What are “merchant‑level insights”?

-What they’re testing:
-Business context.

 ✅ Answer:
 Merchant‑level insights provide performance metrics per merchant, including transaction volume, success rate, regional distribution, and historical trends.

-🟡 MEDIUM LEVEL (8–14)

-Performance, design choices, and production behavior

-8️⃣ Why expose separate APIs for daily summaries and merchant insights?
+### Q98 : Why expose separate APIs for daily summaries and merchant insights?

-What they’re testing:
-API design reasoning.

 ✅ Answer:
 They serve different use cases—daily summaries power operational dashboards, while merchant insights support performance analysis and risk evaluations.
 Separation keeps APIs focused and efficient.

-9️⃣ How are these APIs optimized for high traffic?
+### Q99 : How are these APIs optimized for high traffic?

-What they’re testing:
-Performance optimization.

 ✅ Answer:
 They query pre‑aggregated tables, return compact responses, avoid joins on large datasets, and use indexed access paths for predictable low latency.

-🔟 How do you ensure consistent response times under load?
+### Q100 How do you ensure consistent response times under load?

-What they’re testing:
-Operational stability.

 ✅ Answer:
 By querying small summary tables, tuning database indexes, using connection pooling, and keeping APIs stateless for horizontal scaling.

-1️⃣1️⃣ Why not expose raw transaction data directly?
+### Q101 Why not expose raw transaction data directly?

-What they’re testing:
-Data exposure and performance.

 ✅ Answer:
 Raw data is large and sensitive.
 Exposing it would increase latency, load, and risk, while dashboards typically require aggregated insights, not granular records.

-1️⃣2️⃣ How do clients filter data in these APIs?
+### Q102 How do clients filter data in these APIs?

-What they’re testing:
-API usability.

 ✅ Answer:
 Filters are passed as query parameters like date ranges, merchant IDs, or regions, allowing flexible yet controlled data access.

-1️⃣3️⃣ How do you validate incoming API requests?
+### Q103 : How do you validate incoming API requests?

-What they’re testing:
-Robustness.

 ✅ Answer:
 We validate query parameters for format, range, and business rules, returning appropriate error responses for invalid inputs.

-1️⃣4️⃣ How do you version these APIs?
+### Q104 : How do you version these APIs?

-What they’re testing:
-Change management.

 ✅ Answer:
 We use URL‑based or header‑based versioning to introduce changes without breaking existing dashboard consumers.

-🔴 ADVANCED LEVEL (15–20)

-Scalability, security, and architectural maturity

-1️⃣5️⃣ How does stateless API design enable horizontal scaling?
+### Q105 : How does stateless API design enable horizontal scaling?

-What they’re testing:
-Distributed systems understanding.

 ✅ Answer:
 Because no session state is stored on the server, any request can be handled by any instance, making scaling out straightforward using load balancers.

-1️⃣6️⃣ How do you prevent APIs from becoming a bottleneck?
+### Q106 : How do you prevent APIs from becoming a bottleneck?

-What they’re testing:
-System resilience.

 ✅ Answer:
 By using pre‑aggregated data, caching frequently accessed responses, and scaling API instances independently from ingestion pipelines.

-1️⃣7️⃣ How do you secure read‑only analytics APIs?
+### Q107 : How do you secure read‑only analytics APIs?

-What they’re testing:
-Security awareness.

 ✅ Answer:
 We use authentication, role‑based authorization, and network‑level controls to restrict access while keeping APIs read‑only.

-1️⃣8️⃣ How do these APIs support real‑time dashboards?
+### Q108 : How do these APIs support real‑time dashboards?

-What they’re testing:
-Latency guarantees.

 ✅ Answer:
 Aggregates are updated incrementally during ingestion, so dashboards receive near‑real‑time data without heavy computation during reads.

-1️⃣9️⃣ What happens if dashboard traffic suddenly spikes?
+### Q109 : What happens if dashboard traffic suddenly spikes?

 What they’re testing:
 Burst handling.